 As an example: “It’s October 24th.
 On November 9th, we’ll be moving all the accounts that had no open opportunities as of October 23rd.
-For every open Opp, you’ll get 2 quarters to close the deal and after that, we’ll roll it to the new owner.”
+For every open Opp, you’ll get 2 quarters to close the deal.
+After that, we’ll roll it to the new owner.”

-Then, for all the active/open deals, give your reps 2 quarters to close, including the current quarter if it’s the first month of the quarter.
-I’ve seen this done as 2x the average sales cycle instead, particularly for longer sales cycles but also as a buffer against whining over “how unfair this is”.
+For all active/open deals, give people two quarters to close them up.
+This includes the current quarter only if it’s the first month of the quarter.
+I’ve also seen this done as 2x the average sales cycle.
+It’s a good buffer against whining over “how unfair this is”.

 This tells your sellers they can’t go back in time to set up fake deals as a way to game the system.
 It also tells them their current deals have some protection but that protection can’t last forever.

 Between the “life isn’t fair” conversation and the “it’s 2x the sales cycle” conversation, the good reps will get it.
 Equally important: don’t forget your Federal and/or “Major Accounts” rep(s).
 The sales cycles for them tend to be much different than for the rest of the pack.
-Whatever deals your reps don’t close in that time period, again – outside of Federal/Majors reps – probably weren’t real in the first place.
+Whatever deals your reps don’t close in that time period probably weren’t real in the first place.

-The positive way to spin this is that you’re identifying a specific, defined playground to operate in for some defined period of time.
+The positive spin?
+You’ve identified a specific, defined playground to operate in for some defined period of time.
 Often that playground is “the rep’s home turf” and the defined period of time is “1 full fiscal year”.

 #4 A great time to do this is month 1 of fiscal Q4.
-Especially if your fiscal year follows the calendar year, as this lines you up for a perfect start as of Jan 1.
-Changing the playing field lights a fire under your closers and those reps who love competing for the top spot (which should be every rep!)
-It’s also the busiest time of the year for job hoppers, so it kicks any of your reps who were on the fence into high-gear with their exit, which puts you in a good position to hire back up to full strength by the start of the new year.
+Especially if your fiscal year follows the calendar year.
+Why?
+This lines you up for a perfect start as of Jan 1.
+Changing the playing field lights a fire under your closers.
+It challenges those reps who love competing for the top spot (which should be every rep!)
+It’s also the busiest time of the year for job hoppers who’ll either push harder or leave faster.
+Either way, your business is better off.